rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 That is a recursive definition of a functional _cons_ list.  `ul_123` is an equivalent of `[1,2,3]` encoded matching the `List<number>` structure.
 TS will not let me assign it to `const l_123: List<number>`.
 Similarly, I would not be able to use it as a parameter to a function that expects `(l: List<number>)`.
 I had to cut-paste the RHS of `ul_123` into `l_123` for it to type check.
-This is quite different from how typical structural types in behave in TS.
+This is quite different from how typical structural types behave in TS.

 IMO, it is still impressive that TS is able to pull these off.
 The damage is that you will sometimes need to help the type checker out.
 I consider this feature very useful.